dhruvbajaj13/Splitr/README.md

 # Splitr
 Splitr is a smart, AI-powered expense-splitting app built with React.js, Tailwind CSS, Convex, and Clerk.
 It transforms the way groups manage shared costs by enabling  real-time balance tracking, and intelligent suggestions — all enhanced by Gemini AI.
-Whether you're splitting bills or managing trip expenses, Splitr ensures fairness,and clarity.
+Whether you're splitting bills or managing trip expenses, Splitr ensures fairness, and clarity.

 # Features
 * **💸 Add & Split Expenses** – Quickly add expenses and split them evenly or unevenly among group members.